The Alphastream Gaming Blog

 1282 DR: A lich calling itself Sammaster appears, gathering an army.
 The Company of Twelve, composed of paladins, attack the stronghold in 1285 and nine are killed.
 They destroy the physical form, confirming it is Sammaster.

 1290 DR: Ithtaerus Casalia, a Calishite mage, tricks the adventurer (Daeros) and dragon in Dragonspear Castle, resulting in a portal to Avernus, the first layer of Hell.
 Ithaerus dies, as do the dragon and Daeros.
 The castle is reduced to ruins.
 In 1315 Waterdeep and Baldur’s Gate send armies and clear out the evil denizens, establishing a temple to Tempus.

 1297 DR: Malice and Zaknafein Do’Urden have a son, Drizzt Do’Urden.
 The power of his birth allows Malice to empower a spell to defeat rival House Devir.
 House Do’Urden becomes the Ninth House of Menzoberranzan.

 1302 DR: Illusk is rebuilt with help from Neverwinter, and Illusk is renamed Luskan.
 Khelben Arunsun the Younger is born.
 Waterdeep begins exiling criminals to Undermountain.
 The adventurers Durnan and Mirt the Merciless return from Undermountain with a fortune.

 1306 DR: Moradin gives the “Thunder Blessing,” raising the birth rate of all dwarves and 1/5th of births result in twins.
 The War Wizards of Cormyr are founded.
-Dragons raise Phlan in what is known as the Dragon Run.
+Dragons raze Phlan in what is known as the Dragon Run.

 1310 DR: Luskan conquered by pirates.
 The captains (Taerl, Baram, Kurth, Suljack, and Rethnor) become the leaders of the city.